Nucleotide salvage: Pyrimidines

 Thymidine phosphorylase or pyrimidine-nucleoside phosphorylase adds 2-deoxy-alpha-D-ribose 1-phosphate to thymine, with thymine bonding at the anomeric carbon of the deoxyribose, forming the deoxynucleoside thymidine.
 Thymidine kinase can then phosphorylate the 5’-carbon of this compound into thymidine monophosphate (TMP).
 Thymidylate kinase can phosphorylate TMP into thymidine diphosphate, which nucleoside diphosphate kinase can phosphorylate into thymidine triphosphate.

 The nucleosides cytidine and deoxycytidine can be salvaged along the uracil pathway by cytidine deaminase, which converts them to uridine and deoxyuridine, respectively.
 Alternatively, uridine–cytidine kinase can phosphorylate them into cytidine monophosphate (CMP) or deoxycytidine monophosphate (dCMP).
 UMP/CMP kinase can phosphorylate (d)CMP into cytidine diphosphate or deoxycytidine diphosphate, which nucleoside diphosphate kinase can phosphorylate into cytidine triphosphate or deoxycytidine triphosphate.

 Purines

 Phosphoribosyltransferases add activated ribose-5-phosphate (Phosphoribosyl pyrophosphate, PRPP) to bases, creating nucleoside monophosphates.
 There are two types of phosphoribosyltransferases: adenine phosphoribosyltransferase (APRT) and hypoxanthine-guanine phosphoribosyltransferase (HGPRT).
 HGPRT is an important enzyme in Purine pathway metabolism and its deficiency is implicated in Lesch–Nyhan syndrome.

-The parasite Plasmodium falciparum relies exclusively on the purine salvage pathway for its purine nucleotide requirements.
-Thus, enzymes constituting the purine salvage pathway in the parasite are potential targets for drug discovery.
-5´nucleotidases catalyze the hydrolysis of purine mononucleotides to their respective nucleosides and phosphate.
-The nucleosides are taken up in the cell by transporters and are funneled through the salvage pathway.
-If the nucleoside is adenosine, it is acted upon by adenosine deaminases to convert it into inosine.
-This metabolite, in turn, is acted upon by purine nucleoside phosphorylase and is converted to hypoxanthine.
-Hypoxanthine is acted upon by HGXPRT(hypoxanthine guanine xanthine phosphoribosyl transferase) in the parasite to convert the respective nucleobase to its nucleotide monophosphate, respectively (i.e., IMP, GMP or XMP).
-If it is IMP, this is subsequently acted upon by adenylosuccinate synthase and adenylosuccinate lyase, in a two step process, to convert it into sAMP and AMP, respectively.
-On the contrary, IMP can also be acted upon by IMP dehydrogenase and GMP synthetase to convert it into GMP.